 - Known as SERMs, these anti-estrogens can increase bone mass, reduce fracture risk, and lower the risk for breast cancer.

 - This medication is available in nasal spray form and helps increase bone mass and relieve pain.

 - These significantly increase bone mass and help prevent spine and hip fractures.

-Anyone experiencing or at risk of the effects of osteoporosis should talk to their doctor to determine the appropriate course of treatment.
+Bone health or healthy bones is a serious modern condition.
+Anyone experiencing or at risk of the effects of osteoporosis should talk to their doctor.
+And determine the appropriate course of treatment.